Lost or Found

 - Spring in to action!
 Do not wait for a day or two to see if your cat will come home on its own.
 Cats not familiar with the outdoors are often too terrified to respond to their owner’s voice even though they may be able to hear you or see you.

-- Put food and water outside in several areas of the yard to encourage the cat to stay close to home (if it’s winter, purchase a plug-in water bowl and make a shelter).
+- Put your cat's litter box outside.
+Put food and water in several areas of the yard to encourage the cat to stay close to home (if it’s winter, purchase a plug-in water bowl and make a shelter).
 Lost cats start to wander when hunger and thirst set in.
 Don’t worry about attracting other cats.
 A little extra food will be worth it to get your cat back.
 If you share your area with skunks, it is best to elevate the food to table height.

-- Post on Facebook - your own page and that of Lethbridge and Area Lost and Found Pets.
+- Post on Facebook - your own page and that of Lethbridge and Area Lost and Found Pets and Lethbridge and District Pet Network.

 - Make a flyer, photocopy lots, deliver in a two to three block radius of where the cat went missing (expand the area as needed).
 Making a flyer is fast and simple by using the “Create a Flyer” link on right hand side of the very useful website: www.petbond.com.
 Always have a photo of your cat on hand (digital is best).